tpdorsey/vt-covid-jupyter-charts/readme.md

 These Jupyter notebooks provide some alternatives to the official state-provided reporting, but are based on official state data.

+**Note:** Vermont stopped updating Covid-19 case reporting on 09/21/2022.
+This project remains online for historical interest.

 * VT-Covid-19-ByCounty.ipynb - county-by-county test and hospitalization data
 * VT-Covid-19-Data-Pandas.ipynb - full-state data including tests, hospitalizations, and deaths